What is the Open Music Initiative?

 Is the goal of the Initiative to build a centralized database?

-No. The objective of OMI is to create a shared ledger for music rights owner and creator identification.
+No. The objective of OMI is to create a data-sharing infrastructure for music rights owner and creator identification.
 A main aim of OMI is to develop an open source protocol that will enable interoperability among systems and platforms to facilitate transparency and seamless payment flows within the industry.

 No one.
 That’s how distributed systems work.
 Information is accessible to all participants, but no one entity controls it.